Computer Science (COMP) 604

 - provide the theoretical foundation and practical skills of advanced computer networks for many other relevant topics, such as distributed computing;

 - introduce both theoretical, practical, and technical issues in enterprise-wide computer networks;

 - provide the background needed for enterprise-wide networking and network management;

 - develop students' interpersonal and teamwork skills

 The nine units covering enterprise computer network fundamentals will be completed by the end of Week 4 and tested in Week 5.
-Week 6-13 will be devoted to research work.
+Week 6-13 will be devoted to project/research work.